Methodism: Italy

 The Italian Methodist Church (Chiesa Metodista Italiana) is a small Protestant community in Italy, with around 7,000 members.
 Since 1975, it is in a formal covenant of partnership with the Waldensian Church, with a total of 45,000 members.
 Waldensians are a Protestant movement which started in Lyon, France, in the late 1170s.

 Italian Methodism has its origins in the Italian Free Church, British Wesleyan Methodist Missionary Society, and the American Methodist Episcopal Mission.
 These movements flowered in the second half of the 19th century in the new climate of political and religious freedom that was established with the end of the Papal States and unification of Italy in 1870.

 Bertrand M. Tipple, minister of the American Methodist Church in Rome, founded a college there in 1914.

 In April 2016, the World Methodist Council opened an Ecumenical Office in Rome.
 Methodist leaders and the leader of the Roman Catholic Church, Pope Francis, jointly dedicated the new office.
 It helps facilitate Methodist relationships with the wider Church, especially the Roman Catholic Church.

 Nordic and Baltic countries

-The "Nordic and Baltic Area" of the United Methodist Church covers the Nordic countries (Denmark, Sweden, Norway, Finland) and the Baltic countries (Estonia, Latvia, Lithuania).
+The "Nordic and Baltic Area" of the United Methodist Church covers the Nordic countries (Denmark, Sweden, Norway, and Finland) and the Baltic countries (Estonia, Latvia, and Lithuania).
 Methodism was introduced to the Nordic countries in the late 19th century.
 Today the United Methodist Church in Norway (Metodistkirken) is the largest annual meeting in the region with 10,684 members in total (As of 2013).
 The United Methodist Church in Sweden (Metodistkyrkan) joined the Uniting Church in Sweden in 2011.

+In Finland, Methodism arrived through Ostrobothnians sailors in the 1860s, and Methodism spread especially in Swedish-speaking Ostrobothnia.
+The first Methodist congregation was founded in Vaasa in 1881 and the first Finnish-speaking congregation in Pori in 1887.
+At the turn of the century, the congregation in Vaasa became the largest and most active congregation in Methodism.